URL: http://www.sametinget.se/9690

 Tasks

 The main task of the Sami Parliament is to act for a living Sami culture.
-Sami culture includes eve n activities pertaining to Sami livelihoods.
-This means that the Sami Parliament can freely bring up and present proposals concerning all of the different questions that are of particular interest when it comes to a living Sami culture.
+Sami culture includes even activities pertaining to Sami livelihoods.
+This means that the Sami Parliament can bring up and present proposals concerning all of the different questions that are of particular interest when it comes to a living Sami culture.
 The tasks are regulated in the Sami Parliament Act, where it is stated that the Sami Parliament shall:

 • Decide on the distribution of the State grants and of funds from Samefonden (the Sami Foundation) for Sami culture and Sami organizations as well as other funds that are placed at the Sami’s joint disposition,

-• Appoint that board for Sameskolan (the Sami School), as referred to in the Swedish Education Act ,
+• Appoint that board for Sameskolan (the Sami School), as referred to in the Swedish Education Act,

-• Lead the Sami language work,
+• Decide objectives for and lead the Sami language work,

 • Contribute to society planning and see to that the needs of the Sami are considered, including the interests of the reindeer industry for the use of land and water,